- Getting Started

 - Financial Aid + Scholarships

 a requirement for the student to take at least six credits each term and maintain a 2.0 GPA or above.
-Last academic year one in three applicants received a scholarship!
+On average, one in three applicants received a scholarship!

 How to Apply